Long-Term Care Attorneys in Fullerton

 There are many factors to consider when assessing a person’s needs and preferences for care.
-It may be difficult to know which care setting is best for your loved one, so the following list is designed to describe various types or “levels” of care in general terms.
-Please note that within each level of care described, there are many choices in terms of types of care and care settings available.
-OC Elder Law, together with a Geriatric Care Manager, will customize their recommendations based upon the specifics of your particular situation.
+It may be difficult to know which care setting is best for your loved one, so our list below is designed to describe various types or “levels” of care in general terms.
+Please note that within each level of care described, there are many options in terms of types of care and care settings.

 Independent Living (IL)

 The name of this category seems to say it all: that this living situation is appropriate for individuals who are still able to manage their lives independently.

 In this setting, the most common services provided are:

 - Meals (anywhere from one to three meals per day)

 In response to an increasingly aging population with growing care needs, many communities are now offering care services to their “independent” residents.
 Examples of add-on services include assistance with bathing, dressing, and medication management.